If he only wants you around when you are offering him something, say sayonara.

-When you work to earn a man’s love– doing things for him (his laundry, cooking him meals, calling him to “help him” with problems, driving him around, etc.) or giving him gifts (money for his bills, letting him live with you free of charge, buying him clothes or expensive trinkets) – you will not make him fall in love with you.
+When you work to earn a man’s love: doing things for him (his laundry, cooking him meals, calling him to "help" with problems, driving him around, etc.) or giving him gifts (money for his bills, letting him live with you free of charge, buying him clothes or expensive trinkets) — you will not make him fall in love with you.

-Most any couple that has a successful relationship will tell you that KEEPING a relationship takes invested work; however, EARNING the love of a man is not the kind of work you should EVER be invested in.
+Any couple that has a successful relationship will tell you that KEEPING a relationship takes invested work.
+However, EARNING the love of a man is not the kind of work you should EVER be invested in.

 To elaborate, let me start with a little interactive fable.

 Say a little elf showed up on your doorstep one morning, knocking on the door and calling your name to come outside.